Here are some skilled migration visa options that could suit you.

 - Skilled Regional Nominated (Provisional) (Subclass 489) visa

 The Subclasses 489 and 190 visas need a nomination from an Australian state or territory government such as Australia's Northern Territory Government.

 The Migration Innovation Northern Territory (MINT) program is an initiative owned by the Darwin Innovation Hub and Paspalis Asset Management and supported by the Northern Territory Government.

-The program assists overseas nationals get Northern Territory Government nomination.
-They need to show commitment to involvement with the Darwin Innovation Hub.
+The program assists overseas nationals with obtaining Northern Territory Government nomination, if they have demonstrated commitment to being involved in the Darwin Innovation Hub.

 The Migration Innovation Northern Territory 2019/20 program has commenced.